-The Knoxville MSA’s unemployment rate in April was 3.7% (this is a decrease from March’s 4.5% rate and much lower than the COVID lockdown-related 13.5% rate from April 2020.)
-Knox County’s unemployment rate in April was 3.5% (down from 4.1% in March and down significantly from 12.9% in April 2020.)
-Tennessee’s unemployment rate was 4.7% in April (down from 5.1% in March and way down from 15.6% in last April.)
-The U.S. unemployment rate was 5.7% in April (down from the 6.2% rate in March and down from the 14.4% unemployment rate recorded last April.)
+The Knoxville MSA’s unemployment rate in November was 2.6% (this was lower than October’s 2.8% rate and lower than the COVID-related 4.3% rate from November 2020.)
+Knox County’s unemployment rate in November was 2.4% (down from 2.7% in October and down from 4% in November 2020.)
+Tennessee’s unemployment rate was 3.1% in November (down from 3.3% in October and down from 5.1% in last November.)
+The U.S. unemployment rate was 3.9% in November (down from the 4.3% rate in October and down from the 6.4% unemployment rate recorded last November.)

 Below is the 13-month unemployment rates trending comparison for the four largest MSA’s in Tennessee –